Flux-driven Josephson traveling-wave parametric amplifier

 which for the wave propagating in the right direction ($k>0$) can be approximated as

-In comparison to Eq.~(\ref{disp-kp2}) this dispersion relation includes the term $\omega^2/2\omega^2_J$ which stems from the Josephson plasma resonance in the SQUID.
+In comparison with Eq.~(\ref{disp-kp2}), this dispersion relation includes the term $\omega^2/2\omega^2_J$, which stems from the Josephson plasma resonance in the SQUIDs.

-\subsubsection{Continuum approximation}
+\subsection{Continuum approximation}

-In the case of small $\omega$ (and, therefore, large wavelength $\lambda = 2\pi/k \approx 2\pi \omega_0/\omega \gg 1$) the equation of motion (\ref{Eq-Phi-n}) can be presented in terms of partial derivatives of continuous variables (see, for example, Refs.
-[S3] and [S5]).
-We introduce the flux variable $\Phi(x,t)$ which values on the grid $x = n$ with unity step coincide with $\Phi_n(t)$,
+In the case of small frequency $\omega$ (and therefore, a large wavelength $\lambda = 2\pi/k \approx 2\pi \omega_0/\omega \gg 1$), the equation of motion (\ref{Eq-Phi-n}) can be presented in terms of partial derivatives of continuous variables (see, for example, Refs. \cite{Yaakobi2013} and~ \cite{Kochetov2016}).
+We introduce the flux variable $\Phi(x,t)$, whose values on the grid $x = n$ with unity step, $\Delta x = 1$, coincide with $\Phi_n(t)$,

-Thus, variable $x$ is a dimensionless coordinate, whereas the genuine coordinate variable is $X = ax$, where $a$ is the cell size [S6].
-The parameter-modulation function $f_n(t) = [1+m \sin(k_p n - \omega_p t)]$ entering Eq.~(\ref{Eq-Phi-n-2}) is now replaced by the continuous function
+Thus, variable $x$ is a dimensionless coordinate, whereas the genuine coordinate variable is $X = ax$, where $a$ is the cell size \cite{Zorin2016}.
+The parameter-modulation function $f_n(t) = [1+m \sin(k_p n - \omega_p t)]$ in Eq.~(\ref{Eq-Phi-n-2}) is now replaced by a continuous function; that is,

-The finite differences can be expressed via partial derivatives of a continuous function according to the rules [S5]:
+Following the method derived by Yaakobi et al.,\cite{Yaakobi2013} the finite differences can be expressed by partial derivatives of a continuous function $\mathcal{F}(x)$ according to the following rules: